sergiokopplin/indigo/_posts/2018-10-24-you-dont-have-to-write-integration-tests-part-1.md

 ## Why Docker Compose?

 Why do we use `docker-compose` instead of `docker run`?
-Firstly, a `docker-compose.yml` file is a well-organized way of configuring Docker containers.
-For example, if we need our PostgreSQL instance to provide a specific database, we can have
+Firstly, a `docker-compose.yml` file is a readable way of configuring Docker containers.
+For example, if we need our PostgreSQL instance to provide a database with the name `my-database`, we can have

     db:
       image: postgres:9.6